softwareVirus/micro-blog/README.md

     cd micro-blog
     ```

-2. Create and activate a virtual environment:
+2. Go  to server directory
     ```bash
+    cd server
+    ```

+3. Create and activate a virtual environment:

+    ```bash
     python -m venv venv
-    .venv/bin/activate  # On Windows
+    ./venv/Scripts/activate  # On Windows
     ```

-3. Install dependencies:
+4. Install dependencies:

     ```bash
     pip install -r requirements.txt
     ```

+5. After that, create new terminal and go to ./your-path/micro-blog/client directory

+    ```bash
+    npm install
+    ```
 ## Usage
+### Server
+1. Go to server directory

+    ```bash
+    cd server
+    ```

-1. Create a `.env` file in the root of your project with the following content:
+2. Create a `.env` file in the server directory of your project with the following content:

     ```env
     MONGODB_CONNECTION_STRING=your_mongodb_connection_string